thereisnoname18/thereisnoclipboard/README.md

 2)Click on 'activate clipboard' to activate the clipboard.

-3)To copy or paste hold +,where is the value you entered for the hotkey and is any alphabet or number(DO NOT use default hotkeys like ctrl+c+q as the system will do the default function(i.e. ctrl+q, this will quit the tab)after copying). eg:ctrl+c+1 will copy your data in key <1> ctrl+p+1 will paste this data (while releasing keys, release p or c first and then release).
+3)To copy or paste, press and release ctrl+c(or v)+key,where key is the value you entered for the hotkey and is any alphabet or number(DO NOT use default hotkeys like ctrl+c+q as the system will do the default function(i.e. ctrl+q, this will quit the tab)after copying). eg:ctrl+c+1 will copy your data in key 1 ctrl+p+1 will paste this data (while releasing keys, release p or c first and then release).

 NOTES: